dragon-dreamer/pe_bliss2/README.md

   - Reading/modifying binaries either from a file, or from a memory buffer
   - Reading/modifying binaries, which are already loaded into memory by the Windows loader
   - Supports copying the full binary sections memory or referencing the existing memory buffer (read-only mode)
-  - Thread-safe when working with stateless buffers (i.e. an image does not reference a file) with the same image from different threads
+  - Thread-safe when working with stateless buffers (i.e. an image does not reference a file) with the same image from different threads (read-only mode)
   - Reading either physical only or physical and virtual data from PE files with bounds checking
 - Rebuilding PE/PE+ binaries to a file or a memory buffer (unit-tested)
 - DOS, File, Optional header parsing (unit-tested)